nandininehra7/Complexity-and-Analysis-of-Algorithms/README.md

 ## Name - Aditya Pathania
 ## Roll No - UE223007

-# 🚀 Algorithms and Their Complexity Analysis 📊
+# 🚀 Analysis & Design of Algorithm 📊

 Welcome to the repository showcasing various algorithms and their time complexity analysis!
 Dive into the world of efficient coding and algorithmic mastery.